OWASP/www-project-product-security-guide/index.md

 During this initial stage, new feature requirements are gathered from different stakeholders.
 It is crucial to recognize any <span style="color:blue">security considerations</span> associated with the functional requirements being gathered for the upcoming release.

-- **Sample functional requirement:** user needs the ability to verify their contact information before they are able to renew their membership.
+- **<span style="color:blue">Sample functional requirement:</span>** user needs the ability to verify their contact information before they are able to renew their membership.

-- **Sample <span style="color:blue">security consideration:</span>** users should be able to see only their own contact information and no one else’s.
+- **<span style="color:blue">Sample security consideration:</span>** users should be able to see only their own contact information and no one else’s.

 ## Phase 2: Design

 This stage converts in-scope requirements into a plan for how the actual application should appear.
 Functional requirements outline actions to take place, while security requirements concentrate on actions to avoid.

-- **Sample functional design:** page should retrieve the user’s name, email, phone, and address from CUSTOMER_INFO table in the database and display it on screen.
+- **<span style="color:blue">Sample functional design:</span>** page should retrieve the user’s name, email, phone, and address from CUSTOMER_INFO table in the database and display it on screen.

-- **Sample <span style="color:blue">security concern:</span>** we must verify that the user has a valid session token before retrieving information from the database.
+- **<span style="color:blue">Sample security concern:</span>** we must verify that the user has a valid session token before retrieving information from the database.
 If absent, the user should be redirected to the login page.

 ## Phase 3: Development